PrestaShop/example-modules/demosymfonyform/README.md

 ### Supported PrestaShop versions

-This module is compatible with and 1.7.8.0 and above versions.
+This module is compatible with 1.7.8.x only.

 ### Requirements